Print and Graphic Design are Shaping Up for a Stimulating 2018

 5. Line Art Branding and Packaging

 Line art is the successor to flat design, and the style was popular across icon and app design in 2017.
-This year, the line art tendency will move into packaging and branding design.
+Whereas this year, the line art tendency will move into packaging and branding graphic design.

 Combine your line art artworks with vintage-inspired typography to strike a balance that is perfect for this year’s trends.

-If you want to learn more about graphic and print design then check out what Verb marketing has to offer.
-Remember to like us on Facebook and make sure you stay up-to-date with the latest marketing trends.
+And if you want to learn more about print and graphic design then check out what Verb marketing has to offer.
+Finally, remember to like us on Facebook and make sure you stay up-to-date with the latest marketing trends.